 data and that since some drugs expire earlier or faster than

-others, some manufacturers make a calculated guess at shelf life,
+others, most manufacturers make arbitrary or calculated guesses at shelf life,

 then cut that in half to avoid legal consequences.

-test the stability of drugs beyond the expiration date.
-Stored
+test the stability of drugs beyond the expiration date have shown that stored

 for at least five years after the label's expiration date; sometimes,